 In addition to the poinsettia, a number of other customary holiday practices have entered American culture from Mexico, many with religious significance reflecting the Catholicism inherent in this culture.
 Traditional posadas, a word meaning lodges or inns in Spanish, are held over nine days by communities each year from December 16 through December 24.
 In these posadas, also known as “Los Peregrinos, San José y la Virgen María,” participants re-enact the experience of Mary and Joseph seeking lodging on their trip to Bethlehem.

-Learn more about the origins of the posadas with this resource from the Dirección de Culturas Populares of Mexico which anthropologists have traced back to the ancient holy pyramids of Teotihuacán.
+Anthropologists have traced the origins of posadas back to the ancient holy pyramids of Teotihuacán.
 Similar to the tradition of caroling, participants spend the evening going door to door through the community holding candles and singing to ask for shelter at every house, school, and business.
 At the end of the singing of the posadas, the people who answer the travelers from inside the house open the doors to symbolically welcome them to spend the night, saying, “Entren santos peregrinos, peregrinos” (“Enter holy travelers, travelers”).
-The entire lyrics of the posadas in Spanish, as well as other traditional songs can be found through the EDSITEment resource on Mexican popular culture.
-The carolers enter to find a feast which begins with traditional cuisine of the season, including tamales and ponche.
-The EDSITEment-reviewed Posadas and Other Traditions of Mexico from La Dirección General de Culturas Populares describes the traditions of the posadas as well as the traditional cuisine of the season in Spanish.
-Students can design an ornament shaped like the country of Mexico containing information about these customs.
+The carolers enter the house to find a feast which begins with traditional cuisine of the season, including tamales and ponche.

 Another whimsical, well-known holiday practice involves las piñatas, colorful hollow figures made of crêpe, tissue paper, or papier-mâché with a clay interior where sweets are hidden.
 During a fiesta, such as a birthday party or a posada, children and even adults are blindfolded and take turns hitting the piñata with a stick in an attempt to break the clay container to get the sweets out.
 The piñata hangs from a rope with two people holding each end, which allows for the piñata to be moved unpredictably while the spectators sing and clap.
 Piñatas can be of any shape, or look like any character or theme from popular culture.
 The breaking of the piñata is accompanied with this jingle, “Dale, dale, dale, no pierdas el tiro, porque si lo pierdes, pierdes el camino” (“Hit it, hit it, hit it, don’t lose your aim, because if you lose your aim you’ll miss the road”).
 During traditional celebrations, like the posadas, the traditional piñata will usually be in the shape of a seven-pointed star with a variety of bright colors (though they also come in nine and five points).
 Each point represents what some Christians believe to be one of the seven deadly sins, or seven capital vices.
 Beating the piñata is a symbolic act that implies killing the sin and starting anew with the birth of the Christ child.